College of Liberal Arts

 Prepare to become a detective in a high-growth area of healthcare, analyzing body fluids in the laboratory to assist physicians in patient diagnosis and treatment.

-Students complete three years of coursework on the University of Mississippi campus in Oxford then complete the final, clinical year at the North Mississippi Medical Center (NMMC) in Tupelo.
+Students complete three years of coursework in the Allied Health Studies program on the University of Mississippi campus in Oxford then complete the final, clinical year at the North Mississippi Medical Center (NMMC) in Tupelo.
 Access to the clinical year is by competitive admission as determined by the NMMC.

-Students are awarded 33 semester hours of 400-level course work for successfully completing their professional year at NMMC.
-At the end of the final year, students are required to take a comprehensive examination that is similar to the certification examinations, thus further preparing them for career certification.
+Students satsify the prerequisites while enrolled in Allied Health Studies program in preparation for the competitive-entry final year at the North Mississippi Medical Center in Tupelo.
+At NMMC, students are awarded 33 semester hours of 400-level course work and take a comprehensive examination that is similar to professional certification examinations, thus further preparing them for career certification.
 During the program, students are encouraged to participate in professional activities on the local, state and national level.

 During the first six months of the professional clinical year of the program, students learn each of the major subject areas: microbiology, hematology, clinical chemistry, serology, and urinalysis, which are taught by medical technologists, pathologists and others.
 During the last six months of the program, students rotate through each of the five major sections of the clinical laboratory.

 Faculty across the College of Liberal Arts at the University of Mississippi teach the foundational courses for this Bachelor of Science degree as well as the prerequisite courses required for admission to the final, clinical year of this program.
 Medical technologists, pathologists, and other specialists in the North Mississippi Medical Center in Tupelo teach the clinical year of the program, which is by competitive admission only.